3 Route Choices from 30 to 65 Miles

 To give yourself even more of a challenge, start off by heading up to

-and over the George Washington Bridge and wind through some serene suburbs
+and over the George Washington Bridge and wind though some serene suburbs to

-at the rest stop and walk it).
-Mingle with other Pride Riders and check out
+the rest stop.
+Mingle with other Pride Riders before heading further north

-to the Tenafly Bicycle Workshop rest stop and then back down to Manhattan.
+to the rest stop and then back down to Manhattan.

 Ride With GPS - 50 Miles